OWASP/wstg/document/4-Web_Application_Security_Testing/01-Information_Gathering/08-Fingerprint_Web_Application_Framework.md

 Configure::write('Session.cookie', 'CAKEPHP');
 ```

-However, these changes are less likely to be made than changes to the `X-Powered-By` header, so this approach to identification can be considered as more reliable.
+However, these changes are less likely to be made than changes to the `X-Powered-By` header, making this approach to identification more reliable.

 #### HTML Source Code